krateoplatformops/github-provider-kog-chart/README.md

 #### TeamRepo

 The `TeamRepo` resource allows you to manage team access to GitHub repositories.
 You can specify the `team_slug`, repository name, and permission level among `admin`, `pull`, `push`, `maintain`, and `triage`.

-> [!NOTE]
-> The `TeamRepo` resource is not a standard GitHub resource but allows you to manage team access to repositories in a way that is consistent with the other resources in this chart.

 An example of a TeamRepo resource is:
 ```yaml